 Hawaiian Airlines can assign your seat at least 24 hours prior to your scheduled flight if you require assistance with a boarding chair to get to and from your seat, if you’re traveling with a personal care attendant, or if you’re traveling with a service animal.

 If you need extra time exiting the aircraft, a wheelchair at your destination or transfer point, assistance in deplaning the aircraft, or assistance through the terminal, the airline requests that you notify a flight attendant at least 45 minutes before landing so they have time to make the necessary arrangements.

-When flying JetBlue, contact the airline at 1-800-JETBLUE to add any accommodation you might need to an existing reservation.
+When flying JetBlue, contact the airline at 800-JETBLUE to add any accommodation you might need to an existing reservation.
 JetBlue encourages passengers to notify them as early as possible of any accommodation so they can ensure you have an enjoyable flight.

 JetBlue consistently gets good marks for accommodating those with wheelchairs.
-But note that JetBlue doesn’t offer curbside service at most of their airport locations so if you need help getting into or leaving the airport, make a request with a JetBlue staff member before you arrive or inside the terminal so they can provide the curbside assistance needed.
+But note that JetBlue doesn’t offer curbside service at most of its airport locations so if you need help getting into or leaving the airport, make a request with a JetBlue staff member before you arrive or inside the terminal so they can provide the curbside assistance needed.

 If you’re flying with Southwest and need assistance, it’s best to inform the airline in advance, or as soon as you arrive at the airport so your requests can be fulfilled as quickly as possible.
-You can notify Southwest online or by calling 1-800-I-FLY-SWA.
+You can notify Southwest online or by calling 800-I-FLY-SWA.